 This is the attitude of prayer, and it should be a priority for us.
 Learn to shut the door of your closet (Matthew 6:6), calm and quiet your soul (Psalm 131:2), and say, “Speak, Lord, for Your servant hears” (1 Samuel 3:9).

 The Practice of Prayer

-And then we must practice praying—there are three great ways to practice the privilege of prayer.
-The first way is to pray alone.
+There are three great ways to practice the privilege of prayer.
+First, pray alone.
 The biblical heroes knew how to retreat to solitary places and agonize with God in prayer.
 Jacob wrestled through the night until he found power with God and man.
 Daniel retired to his private room three times a day for prayer.
+The apostle John was in the Spirit on the Lord’s Day when He met the Lord in glorious vision.
 Christ often withdrew by Himself in prayer.
 Let’s make sure we do the same.

 Second, pray with a prayer partner.
 Jesus said, “Where two or three are gathered together in My name, I am there in the midst of them” (Matthew 18:20).
-Your prayer partner may be your husband or wife or a friend at church—it can be a partnership that lasts for decades.
+Your prayer partner may be your husband or wife or a friend at church, and the partnership can last for decades.

 The Power of Prayer

-Finally, remember that there is power in prayer.
-Cameron V. Thompson wrote, “A day without prayer is a day without blessing, and a life without prayer is a life without power.”[ii]
-At life’s greatest moments or dullest days, prayer is the conductor that keeps our focus on God, who can do exceeding abundantly more than we can ask or imagine.
+At life’s greatest moments or dullest days, prayer keeps our focus on God, who can do exceedingly abundantly more than we can ask or imagine.
 It changes our lives and motivates us to live each day in the presence and with the power of the Lord.
-Set your focus on God—prayer changes things!